Manhattanville University

 Scholar receiving certificate

-Scholar receiving certificateManhattanville College Q & A
+Scholar receiving certificateManhattanville University Q & A

 An interview with Chelsea R., Lavelle-Brother Kearney Scholar and Vanessa L., graduate and Lavelle-Brother Kearney Scholar